Jawher-Sadok/Quantum-Machine-Learning/SVM_&_QSVM/README.markdown

 ## Conclusion
 - **Classical SVM** fails on the spiral dataset (accuracy: 0.48) due to the RBF kernel’s inability to capture the highly non-linear, interleaved spiral structure.
 - **QSVM** performs better (accuracy: 0.72) by leveraging a quantum kernel to map data into a high-dimensional quantum feature space, but initial limitations in feature map design and simulator noise constrain performance.
-- The **enhanced QSVM** (`qsvm_spiral_dataset_enhanced.py`) significantly improves decision-making through a more expressive `PauliFeatureMap`, exact statevector simulation, tuned hyperparameters, and reduced dataset noise, resulting in a decision boundary that better separates the spirals, as visualized in the provided image.
+- **enhanced QSVM**  significantly improves decision-making through a more expressive `PauliFeatureMap`, exact statevector simulation, tuned hyperparameters, and reduced dataset noise, resulting in a decision boundary that better separates the spirals, as visualized in the provided image.